It’s common for kids to buy life insurance for their parents.

-It’s important to note that if the proceeds of a life policy are considered a taxable gift (which is not always the case), the tax burden falls upon the owner of the policy NOT the beneficiary.
+It’s important to note that if the proceeds of a life policy are considered a taxable gift (which is not always the case), the tax burden falls upon the policy owner.
+The beneficiaries are not those who owe the taxes.

 Here’s a basic example.

 John wants to buy coverage on his mom Mary, and he names his son Steve as the beneficiary.
 The breakdown would be as follows: